danstronoid/ChorusPetal/README.md

 ## TODO

-- [ ] Quad mode: implemented, but needs to attach to a switch
+- [x] Quad mode: implemented, but needs to attach to a switch
-- [ ] Warp mode: implemented, but needs to attach to a switch
+- [x] Warp mode: implemented, but needs to attach to a switch
-- [ ] Create mono only version for hardware implementation
 - [ ] Finish building prototype